systemd/mkosi/mkosi/resources/man/mkosi.1.md

 `KernelModulesInitrd=`, `--kernel-modules-initrd=`
 :   Enable/Disable generation of the kernel modules' initrd when building a bootable image.
 Enabled by default.
-    If enabled, when building a bootable image, mkosi will generate an extra initrd for each kernel version it assembles.
-Such an initrd only contains modules to append to the prebuilt initrd.
+    If enabled, when building a bootable image, mkosi will generate an extra initrd for each unified kernel image it assembles.
+This initrd contains only modules for the specific kernel version and will be appended to the prebuilt initrd.
 This allows generating kernel independent initrds which are augmented with the necessary modules when the UKI is assembled.

 `KernelModulesInitrdInclude=`, `--kernel-modules-initrd-include=`
 :   Like `KernelModulesInclude=`, but applies to the kernel modules included in the kernel modules initrd.